 And here is one of my favorites.
 A beautiful watercolor of Wilfrid de Glehn, a famous British impressionist painter, and his wife Jane, also a distinguished portrait painter.

-“Do you think,” I asked Rebecca, “that Sargent just came from a well-connected, high society family, and that’s why he had so many impressive friends, or do you think that creative and talented people are drawn to each other?”
+“Do you think,” I asked my friend, “that Sargent just came from a well-connected, high society family, and that’s why he had so many impressive friends, or do you think that creative and talented people are drawn to each other?”

 Does talent attract talent?